The Future of Progress

 Globalisation and its discontents

 Now, let’s talk about the current state of the world.
-We’re seeing signs of deglobalisation – countries turning inwards, questioning the benefits of a globalized economy.
-Trade barriers are going up, and there’s a growing skepticism about global institutions.
+We’re seeing signs of de-globalisation – countries turning inwards, questioning the benefits of a globalised economy, the US questioning spending on overseas wars while there are hardships at home.
+Trade barriers are going up, and a growing skepticism about global institutions – in particular given their role during Covid.

 So, here’s the question I’m pondering: What does it mean for our future when, on one hand, we’re entering a period of deglobalisation (i.e. Horizontal Regression), while on the other, technologies like AI are advancing at breakneck speeds (Vertical Progress)?
 How will these opposing forces shape the next chapter of our global story?